Bnorval/SQL_Project_Data_Job_Analysis/README.md

 - **Snowflake:** This skill stands out as one of the clear winners in this list.
 It is among the highest top paid skills, and it also had a good demand rank.
 Learning snowflake could lead to a great job for the analyst career path.

 - **The Salary Winners | Demand Winners:** *Python, Tableau, and R* - These skills have a very high demand while also having a respectable level of pay.
 It also highlights an interesting data point - the salaries on average are very close to each other.
-Tableau at 11th place in Salary had an average salary of $99,288.
+Tableau at 11th place in salary had an average salary of $99,288.
 While SQL at 17th place in salary had an average of $97,237.
 There is only a $2,000 difference in salary but was ranked 6 places apart, showing that many of these skills are going to pay similarly to each other outside of the very top and bottom.